Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Numerical Simulation

-\begin{remark} Since we do not allow $g$ to depend on the cumulative intensity $\Lambda_t$, it is by no means clear that the infimum of $J$ over such closed-loop controls equals $V$ (the value of the open-loop formulation defined below Equation \eqref{eq:strong_cost}).
-If we did allow $g$ to depend on $\Lambda_t$ (and $\L(X_t, \Lambda_t \vert W^0)$ instead of $\nu_t$), then under an additional convexity assumption the equivalence between both formulations follows from \cite[Theorem 8.3]{lacker_mimicking_2020}, see Subsection \ref{app:equivalence} of the appendix for details.
-However, having $\Lambda_t$ as an input to $g$ means that the flow $\nu = (\nu_t)_{0 \leq t \leq T}$ does not satisfy an autonomous stochastic Fokker--Planck equation and instead we have to solve the two-dimensional stochastic Fokker--Planck equation for the conditional joint law $\L(X_t, \Lambda_t \vert W^0)$.
-This is undesirable from a computational point of view.
-Moreover, the dependence on $\Lambda_t$ simply does not seem necessary.
-Indeed, since $\theta$ possesses the memoryless property, we compute for $t \leq s$ that

-which suggests that future killings do not depend on the current state of $\Lambda_t$ but only on the increment $\Lambda_s - \Lambda_t$.
-Consequently, it seems unnecessary to keep track of $\Lambda_t$ in the control $g$.
-Nonetheless, this intuition is not easily translated into a proof of the equivalence between the open- and closed-loop formulation and addressing the issue would go beyond the scope of this paper. \end{remark}

-To ensure that McKean--Vlasov SDE \eqref{eq:mfl} is well-posed for the closed-loop control $g$, we assume that $g$ satisfies the assumptions imposed on $\lambda$ in Assumptions \ref{ass:red_form_cont_prob} \ref{it:growth} and \ref{it:continuity}.
-We call such $g$ \textit{admissible closed-loop controls} and denote the collection of such $g$ by $\bb{G}_{\text{cl}}$.
+To pursue this approach, we have to assume that the control $\gamma$ is in \textit{closed-loop} form, i.e.\@ there exists a measurable function $g \define [0, T] \times \R \times \cal{M}^1_{\leq 1}(\R) \to G$ with $\gamma_t = g(t, X_t, \nu_t)$ for $t \in [0, T]$.
+From Theorem \ref{thm:all_equiv} we know that the optimal cost for (relaxed) closed-loop controls coincides with the value of the strong mean-field control problem, justifying our approach.
+However, to ensure that McKean--Vlasov SDE \eqref{eq:mfl} is (strongly) well-posed for any closed-loop control $g$, we have to assume that $g$ satisfies the assumptions imposed on $\lambda$ in Assumptions \ref{ass:red_form_cont_prob} \ref{it:growth} and \ref{it:continuity}.
+Well-posedness then follows from Proposition \ref{prop:existence_uniqueness_stability}.
+We call such $g$ \textit{strong closed-loop controls} and denote their collection by $\bb{G}_{\text{cl}}$.
 The \textit{cost functional} for closed-loop controls $g \in \bb{G}_{\text{cl}}$ is defined by